gpalomar12/Data-Projects-Portfolio/digital_wellness_behavioral_analysis/README.md

 >
 > The next section translates these findings into an **interactive dashboard** where users can explore
 > relationships by gender, age group, and location type.

+***

+### Dashboard & Visualization
+To translate the analytical finidngs into actionable insights, an **interactive Looker Studio dashboard** was developed.
+The dashboard visualizes the mental welness indicators and behavioral patterns accross demographics, enabling dynamic exploration of key welness metrics.

+### Dashboard Objectives
+- Present a clear overview of digital wellness and mental health trends.
+- Allow the user to interactively explore insights by age groups, gender and location types.
+- Provide intuitive visuals that connect behaviroal data (screen time, activity, sleep) to **mental health outcomes**.

+***

+#### Key Pages & Visuals

+##### Digtial Wellness Overview